 How to Get Flight Upgrades: At the Gate

 Every time I got an upgrade, I was flying solo.
-Upgrades for two (or more) passengers travelling together are as rare as hen’s teeth.
+Getting two (or more) passengers travelling together upgraded is very rare.
 If you’re travelling with a friend and you seriously want to bag a flight upgrade, book your tickets separately and sit separately in the departure gate.
 Gate agents often look for solo travellers to upgrade.
 Flying by yourself can improve your chances of an upgrade but might not improve your relationship!

 Travel during peak times for economy passengers

-Aim to avoid business/commuter peak time flights, particularly “red eye” flights.
+Aim to avoid business/commuter peak time flights, particularly “red-eye” flights.
 Travel when the economy cabin is full, but business class is not to improve your chance of an upgrade.
 Think midday and midweek, especially during school holidays.
-If you travel when the economy cabin is not full, you’re unlikely to get an upgrade.
+If you travel when the economy cabin is not full, you’re unlikely to get moved forward.

 Give up your seat